naphatkrit/TigerHost/docs/getting_started/prepare_project.rst

 A Project Per Repo
 -------------------
-Each project should have its own repo.
-Most likely, if you are already using ``git``, you are already doing this.
-However, if, for example, you are writing an API server with a command-line client, you must make sure that the server and the client each have their own repositories.
-Otherwise, every time you deploy, your client code will be needlessly cloned.
+It is best practice to only use the git repo for the specific web app you are deploying.
+For example, if you are writing an API server with a command-line client, you must make sure that the server and the client each have their own repositories.
+Otherwise, every time you deploy, your client code will be needlessly cloned, slowing down deployment.
+Or, if your project contains several web apps, and they cannot be deployed together, they must each be contained on a separate repository, and deployed through a separate TigerHost project.

 .. _prepare_project__core_concept__stateless: